soapko/alice-mcp-server/README.md

    Use alice-mcp-server to create a project named "test-project"
    ```

 That's it!
-Alice is now integrated with Cline and ready for enterprise-grade project management.
+Alice is now integrated with Cline and ready for efficient project management.

 ## Advanced Setup